chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 Coulomb's limit
 ~~~~~~~~~~~~~~~~~~~~

-Coulomb's criterion is violated when the following condition is not respected during a collision:
+Coulomb's criterion is breached when the following condition is broken during a collision:

 .. math::
     |\mathbf{F}_{ij}^{t}| \geq \mu |\mathbf{F}_{ij}^{n}|

-A violation means the collision is having gross sliding and tangential force needs to be limited to the Coulomb limit.
+A breach means the collision is having gross sliding and tangential force needs to be limited to the Coulomb limit.
 To do so, the tangential overlap :math:`\mathbf{\delta_t}` is first limited and then the tangential force is recalculated.

-The tangential overlap is calculated with the tangential force with no damping force as default nonlinear contact model as follow:
+The tangential overlap is computed from tangential force without damping force when using nonlinear viscoelastic contact model:

 .. math::
     \mathbf{\delta_t} &= \frac{\mathbf{\tilde{F}_{ij}}}{-k_{t}} \\
     \mathbf{\tilde{F}_{ij}} &= \mathbf{\hat{F}_{ij}} + \eta_{t}\mathbf{v}_{rt} \\
     \mathbf{\hat{F}_{ij}^{t}} &= \mu |\mathbf{F}_{ij}^{n}| \frac{\mathbf{F}_{ij}^{t}}{|\mathbf{F}_{ij}^{t}|}

-Regarding the particle-wall contacts, applied models are the same than particle-particle contacts with a background triangulation and mapping with walls.
+Regarding the particle-wall contacts, the models applied are the same as particle-particle contacts with a background triangulation and mapping with walls.

 .. note::
     When using a cohesive force models, Coulomb's criterion need to be adjusted, since the normal contact force isn't equal to the total normal force between particle in a collision.